Luis Miguel Pinho

-Luis Miguel Pinho (PhD SMIEEE SMACM) is a Professor and Researcher in the Computer Engineering Department of the Polytechnic of Porto - School of Engineering (ISEP), in Portugal.
+Luis Miguel Pinho is a Portuguese professor and researcher in the Computer Engineering Department of the Polytechnic of Porto - School of Engineering (ISEP), in Portugal.
 He was a member of the Research Center in Real-Time and Embedded Computing Systems, and is Executive Director of the Porto Research, Technology & Innovation Center.

 Education

 He received a Licentiate (degree), a MEng and a PhD in electrical and computer engineering from the School of Engineering of the University of Porto (FEUP), Portugal in 1994, 1997 and 2001, respectively.

 Research

 He has published more than 100 research works, mainly in the areas of real-time systems and the Ada programming language.
 Pinho has been actively involved with the Ada programming language, being awarded in 2012 the ACM SIGAda Robert Dewar Award for Outstanding Ada Community Contributions.